Ja'afar Mahmud Adam

-Shiekh Ja'afar Mahmud Adam (February 12, 1960 – April 13, 2007) was a Salafist Islamic scholar and member of Nigeria's Jama’at Izalat al Bid’a Wa Iqamat as Sunna, a religio-political organisation with headquarters in Abuja.
-He lived primarily in Kano and went to Maiduguri for his annual Ramadan Tafsir.
+Ja'afar Mahmud Adam (also known as Sheikh Ja'afar; 12 February 1960 – 13 April 2007) was a Nigerian Salafi Islamic scholar and a member of the Jama’at Izalat al Bid’a Wa Iqamat as Sunna, a religio-political organisation with headquarters in Abuja.
+He lived mainly in Kano and travelled regularly to Maiduguri to deliver his annual Ramadan Tafsir.